jacobpa/FCICT/README.md

 ## Franklin County Inmate and COVID-19 Tracker

 ### What is this?
-This is a web application to display the number of cases of COVID-19 and the number of inmates in Franklin County, Ohio.
+This is a web application to display the number of COVID-19 cases and the number of county jail inmates in Franklin County, Ohio.
 It utilizes the similarly named library [FCICS](https://github.com/jacobpa/FCICS) to fetch the data it displays.